EEEBalanceBug-Team6/Server/README.md

 - Very unsure of the implementation of /data/update in the API.
 Confirm this with Professor Sarim.
 - Create a python file and populate a variable with a list of lists of edges.
 Use Dijkstra's algorithm to create and solve the shortest path tree in the python file and then pipe these values back to the javascript file.
 - Use req.body to parse the json in the POST methods.
+- A note on the implementation of the code for the rover: If the rover notices that it has already visited a node, it backtracks to the previous node.
+Need to implement this functionality on the server side as well.